Generating Drill Down Application Landscapes

 1. Importing Data

-Here you see a screenshot of an MS Excel file with some data in it.
+Here is a screenshot of an MS Excel file with some data.
 You see applications, the domains they belong to, their costs, their owner and the processes they support, etc...

 In the third screenshot, you see how we have mapped the input of the file onto known data types in the Architecture Repository.